 The stock option plan provides for the granting of stock options to directors, officers, employees and consultants.
-Stock options granted have a maximum term of ten years to expiry and vest equally over a two year period commencing 1 September 2004.
+Stock options granted have a maximum term of ten years to expiry.
 The exercise price of each stock option is determined as the closing market price of the common shares on the day prior to the day of grant.
 Each stock option granted permits the holder to purchase one common share at the stated exercise price.
 In accordance with IFRS2, the Company records a charge to the profit and loss account using the Black & Scholes fair valuation option pricing model.
 The valuation is dependent on a number of estimates, including the risk free interest rate, the level of stock volatility, together with an estimate of the level of forfeiture.

 2,000,000 options were issued to certain Directors and Officers on 1 September 2004 at a price of Cdn\$1 per option.
-During Q1 2006, 100,000 options were exercised.
-A total of 1,887,400 options remain outstanding as at 31 March 2006.
+These options vested equally over two years and were fully vested on 1 September 2006.